ABDELALIKHOLTY/StockNex/README.md

 ---

 <p align="center">
-  <strong>Built with ❤️ for traders, quants, and market enthusiasts</strong>
+  <strong>Built by Mohamed Yassir Abouchiba and Abdelali Kholty with ❤️ for traders, quants, and market enthusiasts</strong>
   <br>
   <br>
   <a href="#-the-innovation">Innovation</a> •